Skip to content

 15. Check seals and store

-After 24 hours, check every lid — it should not pop when pressed in the center.
+After 24 hours, check every lid — it should not pop when pressed in the centre.
 Any unsealed jars go in the fridge to eat first.
 Sealed jars keep 12+ months in a cool dark pantry.
-Best flavor develops at 3-4 weeks of rest.
+Best flavour develops at 3-4 weeks of rest.

 Notes & Troubleshooting